fpereiro/proof/notes.md

    3-1) if it finds 3arg, -> 1arg.
    3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

 Now, if there's two consecutive blanks, that means we're at the right end of the tape (this assumes that we never write squares more than two apart).
-So if we saw two blanks, and we go one further, if the first blank was an E-square, we'll be standing on an E-square afterwards; and if the first blank was an F-square, we'll be standing on an F-square afterwards.
+So if we saw two consecutive blanks, and we go one further, if the first blank was an E-square, we'll be standing on an E-square afterwards; and if the first blank was an F-square, we'll be standing on an F-square afterwards.

 Definitive summary: f goes to the leftmost of the tape, then goes right until either
    - finding 3arg (in which case -> 1arg)
-   - finding two blanks (in which case it position the head after the second blank and -> 2arg).
+   - finding two consecutive blanks (in which case it position the head after the second blank and -> 2arg).

+f':
+   1) go to the leftmost of the tape.
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the left and -> 1arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

+So f', if it finds 3arg, will call 1arg after positioning the head in the square left of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.

+f'':
+   1) go to the leftmost of the tape.
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the right and -> 1arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

+So f'', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.

+1arg g: go right until finding two consecutive blanks; when the second blank is found, -> 1arg.

+2arg g: go right until finding two consecutive blanks; when the second blank is found, start going left until finding 2arg; when 2arg is found, -> 1arg.

 ## e (erase)

 e  (2m+1s)
 e  (1m+1s)
 e1 (2m+1s)
 e  (1m)
 e1 (1m)